 The verdict: A daily supplement is recommended by the Institute of Medicine (600 to 800 IU of D daily).
 Since one in three Americans may be low on D, and it’s tough getting enough from food, starting a supplement may be smart.
 But Akiyode suggests first getting a blood test of your vitamin D levels.
 If you’re deficient in vitamin D, you may need more than a drugstore tablet to top off your tank.
 “Your doctor may prescribe a high-dose supplement for a while or just suggest an over-the-counter D supplement from the drugstore.
 Then have your levels rechecked in a few months.”

 Consider this: Omega-3s

-The good fats found in fish oil capsules (as well as in algal oil, supplements made from algae) and fish like salmon, trout, herring, and sardines have long been touted as heart healthy.
+The good fats found in fish oil capsules (as well as in algal oil, supplements made from algae) and fish like salmon, trout, herring, and sardines have long been touted as heart-healthy.
 That’s important for people with diabetes, who are at high risk for cardiovascular disease.
-Omega-3s may reduce inflammation, decrease off-rhythm heartbeats, and discourage artery clogging.
+Omega-3s may reduce inflammation, decrease off-rhythm heartbeats, and discourage artery-clogging.
 In one review of studies published in 2017 in Lipids Health Disease, taking fish oil supplements improved insulin sensitivity in people with metabolic disorders such as diabetes.
 A more recent study in JAMA Cardiology, though, finds no benefit for preventing cardiovascular disease in people who are at high risk.
-Watch out for these silent signs that you may have diabetes.
+(Watch out for these silent signs of diabetes.)

 The verdict: The American Heart Association (AHA) recommends that most people get their omega-3s from two or more weekly servings of fish.
 If you’re not a fish fan, aim for about 2,200 mg weekly of EPA and DHA (the two types of omega-3s) from supplements.
 People with heart disease should go for 1,000 mg of EPA and DHA daily from fish or a supplement, the AHA recommends.